fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 .. note::

-	When you alter a page label, jumping will become evident.
-By default, this option is disabled
+	Jumping will only become available when the page labels have been altered to anything other than 1, 2, 3, etc. By default, this option is disabled

 .. figure:: ../../resources/editor/jumping_in_survey.png
 	:align: center
 	:scale: 70%
-	:alt: Breadcrump on survey
+	:alt: Breadcrumb on survey
 	:class: screenshot

-	*Figure 9.1* Breadcrump on survey
+	*Figure 9.1* Breadcrumb on survey

 When a respondent takes your survey, as opposed to unknowingly progressing through the pages of your survey, they will be able to see each-and-every upcoming page.
 Enabling this option allows for the respondent to jump between pages.
 This option is perfect for when FluidSurveys is being used for something other than a survey, ie., account information, gathering financial information, etc. By default, the option for jumping is disabled.